The small finitistic dimensions of commutative rings: main results

 \begin{corollary}\cite[Proposition 2.2]{fkxs20} Let $R$ be a commutative ring.
 Then $\fPD(R)=0$ if and only if $R$ is a $\DQ$ ring. \end{corollary}

 Following from \cite{fk16}, a finitely generated ideal $J$ of $R$ is said to be a $\GV$-ideal if and only if $\Hom_R(R/J,R)=\Ext_R^1(R/J,R)=0$.
 The set of all $\GV$-ideals of $R$ is denoted by $\GV(R)$.
-A ring $R$ is said to be a $\DW$ ring provided that the $\GV(R)=\{R\}$.
-Examples of $\DW$ rings contain rings of Krull dimension equal to 0, domains of Krull dimension less than or equal to $1$, \Prufer\ domains and so on.
+A ring $R$ is said to be a $\DW$ ring provided that $\GV(R)=\{R\}$.
+Examples of $\DW$ rings contain rings of Krull dimension equal to 0, integer domains of Krull dimension at most $1$, \Prufer\ domains and so on.
 Wang et al. \cite[Theorem 3.2.]{fkxs20} showed that a commutative ring $R$ with $\fPD(R)\leq 1$ is a $\DW$ ring.
 Obviously, Theorem \ref{main} means that it is actually an equivalence.

 \begin{corollary} Let $R$ be a commutative ring.
 Then $\fPD(R)\leq 1$ if and only if $R$ is a $\DW$ ring. \end{corollary}